 We’ll go through all of the details but the tl;dr is Alert Monitors query time series and optionally group the results into signals.
 When those time series violate conditions, an alert is triggered and a notification is sent (which can be muted).

 So let’s go through the concepts introduced in the above sentence in some detail.

-A Time Series (the only data in Chronosphere) is a related collection of individual data points.
+A Time Series is a related collection of individual data points.
 Each data point consists of a float value, a set of labels, and a timestamp (the moment the datapoint was emitted).
 Every data point in a single time series has the same labels.

 Monitors are configured to watch time series data as specified in the Monitor query.
 The results of a Monitor query can either be time series data, or the outcome of some function applied to time series data.

 Signals are optional groupings (by label) of the results returned from the Monitor query.
 For example, you may want to group time series from multiple environments (e.g. development, staging, production) in order to be alerted separately for each environment.